Skip to main content

 Eazy4 should not ask for passport or Aadhaar files without explaining the reason in plain language first.

-The first launch slice proves trust in three places: public pages, upload-step notices, and authenticated support guidance.
+Eazy4 builds trust in three places: public pages, upload-step notices, and authenticated support guidance.

 This packet keeps those layers consistent so the public hub and the case flow tell the same story.